-Supplies: When entering high school, school supply lists are not provided.
+When entering high school, school supply lists are not provided.
 Once students meet their teachers during the first few days any special supply requirements will be outlined.
 The programming in courses are different depending on the courses that students are participating in.
 The following items are a guide to allow students to feel prepared for their high school experience:

-- √ Writing utensils (pens, pencils...)

-- √ Loose leaf paper
+- ✓ Writing utensils (pens, pencils...) - ✓ Loose leaf paper

 - ✓ Binder with dividers

-- √ Calculator
+- ✓ Calculator

-- Change of clothing and a pair of runners for physical education class (depending on the semester this is scheduled in)
+- ✓ Change of clothing and a pair of runners for physical education class (depending on the semester this is scheduled in)

-CLINICAL SUPPORT SERVICES
+DIVISIONAL CLINICAL SUPPORT SERVICES

-The team support students as needed.
-Our team consists of Occupational Therapists, Physiotherapists, Psychologists, School Social Workers and Speech & Language Pathologists.
+Our team consists of Occupational Therapists, Physiotherapists, Psychologists, School Social Workers, and Speech and Language Pathologists.
+The team supports students as required.
 If you need access to these supports, please reach out to your student support services teacher.